Roshanisalekar/Data-scientist/conditional statement.md

-conditional statement : condition based program (one at a time conditionrun)
+conditional statement : condition based program (one at a time condition run)

 there are three mainly cases